eae58cf1/eae58cf1.github.com/experiments/index.md

 title: Experiments
 main-menu: true
 ---
-Here's where I try out random things that in order to get better.
+Here's where I try out random things that push me to get better *somehow*.
 Experiments typically last between a week and a month, and involve me doing something **new**.
 They vary in difficulty, but the idea is to push myself to get better.

 {% assign experiments = site.categories.experiments %}
 {% for experiment in experiments %}